College Student Legal Resource Page – Michigan

 Simply identify yourself and provide an ID when asked, and then keep quiet.
 Politely and firmly advise the Police that you have nothing to say without an attorney present.
 If they persist with questions, again remind them you have nothing to say without an attorney present.
-If they threaten to arrest you if you don't talk then hold out your wrists!
+If they threaten to arrest you if you don’t talk then hold out your wrists!
 This is often a Police bluff that gets most college students talking — as they fear being arrested.
-While being arrested is not a pleasant experience, you probably won't be arrested and more importantly, your legal case will be vastly better, since the Police will not your 'confession.'
+While being arrested is not a pleasant experience, you probably won’t be arrested and more importantly, your legal case will be vastly better, since the Police will not have a ‘confession.’

-Too often we are told about how a Police officer said that 'he would put in a good word with the judge (or prosecutor)' or that 'it will go better for you if you tell the truth' or some other illusory promise such as this.
-In case after case that we have handled, we have not yet seen where this promise was true.
+Too often we are told about how a Police officer said that ‘he would put in a good word with the judge (or prosecutor)’ or that ‘it will go better for you if you tell the truth’ or some other illusory promise such as this.
+In case after case that we have handled, we have not yet seen where this promise was ever true.
 What usually happens is the exact opposite.
-These vague promises are NOT enforceable and are meaningless; just windmill arms swinging through the empty dangerous air.
+These vague promises are NOT enforceable and are meaningless; just windmill arms swinging through empty dangerous air.
 Do not be a Don Quixote and fall for this ruse.
 Remain Silent!

 Click on this link to read more about your Miranda Rights and when these warnings must be given.
 You will be surprised.

 A first offender diversion program typically places you on probation for six months to a year.
 If you successfully complete all of the terms of probation and pay the fines and court costs, you will end up without a criminal record.
-But these first offender programs are not just handed out like candy.
-Some courts do not offer an MIP first offender status.
+But these first offender programs are not handed out like candy.
+Some courts do not offer an first offender status.
 See our Minor in Possession Page for more information about this criminal charge and how an attorney can help you.